Alabama vs. Tennessee NCAA Football Odds, Plays and Insights | October 23, 2021

 Tennessee Stats and Trends

-- In Tennessee's seven games this year, it has three wins against the spread.
+- Tennessee has played seven games, with three wins against the spread.

-- Tennessee's games this season have gone over the total in four out of seven opportunities (57.1%).
+- Tennessee has gone over the point total in 57.1% of its opportunities this season (four times over seven games with a set point total).

-- Tennessee is 3-3 against the spread and 4-2 overall when the team scores more than 20.1 points.
+- Tennessee is 3-3 against the spread and 4-2 overall when the team puts up more than 20.1 points.

-- The Volunteers have seven giveaways this season, while the Crimson Tide have 12 takeaways .
+- This year the Volunteers have seven turnovers, five fewer than the Crimson Tide have takeaways (12).

 - Head to SISportsbook to find the latest moneyline, spread and over/under odds for this matchup.